What is a Learning Management System (LMS)? – Functions And Features?

-The primary function of all Learning Management System platforms is to provide a web based experience to deliver online training.
+The primary function of a Learning Management System is to provide a web based experience to deliver online training.
 The complexity and features provided tend to vary depending on a company’s objectives, strategy and desired outcomes.
-Some LMS software provide authoring capabilities which allow users to create and deploy their own course content.
-Less feature rich software provide hosting and tracking services only, with course creation needing to be done elsewhere.
+Some LMSs provide authoring capabilities which allow users to create and deploy their own course content.
+Less feature rich systems provide hosting and tracking services only, with course creation needing to be done elsewhere.
 All modern systems allow access to training in both local and remote environments, and the majority are responsive for viewing on devices like phones and tablets.

 In essence, a Learning Management System is a hosted catalogue of courses and other learning content, where staff log in to learn and their progress is recorded.

 As the cost of online storage has decreased and internet access speeds have increased, the LMS market has moved predominantly towards cloud based hosting services.
 Suppliers host the software and course content remotely, so businesses avoid the need to make further IT investment.
 Software updates and security remain the responsibility of the provider, although we’d strongly advise to explore how they are going to this as a part of the supplier selection process.
 In the case of a locally hosted LMS, companies will purchase and host their own software and training courses.
 Many suppliers still offer support and set up guidance for self-hosting but such expertise will obviously come at a cost.